Compliance

 • Deliver the items to its location

-An inventory record must be maintained for each piece of equipment & non-disposable items, with an estimated useful life of more than one year purchase, purchased in whole or in part with early learning & care contract funds.
+An inventory record must be maintained for each piece of equipment & non-disposable items, with an estimated useful life of more than one year, purchased in whole or in part with early learning & care contract funds.

 Most contractors have an electronic database used to maintain their inventory record that includes the minimum inventory record requirements.